tamziy/CS_351_group_13/README.md

 # Tech Stacks

 **Q6:** Which tech stacks will your group use?
-(Django + React or Flask + React)
+(Django + React or Flask + React) *We decided to use React for the frontend, and Flask for backend.

 ---
 # Full Stack Group Project Track